Two workers at Tesoro's Golden Eagle refinery sprayed by acid

 The CSB is still completing a report on a deadly 2010 explosion at Tesoro’s refinery in Anacortes, Washington.
 Seven refinery workers died of injuries sustained in the accident.

-Reporting by Koustav Samanta in Bangalore and Erwin Seba in Houston; editing by Steve Orlofsky, Jonathan Oatis, Andre Grenon, G Crosse and Richard Chang
+Reporting by Koustav Samanta in Bangalore and Erwin Seba in Houston; Editing by Richard Chang and Richard Pullin